E-commerce industry outlook: growth, channels, and pressure points

 Cross-border and logistics

 Consumers increasingly buy from overseas sellers when price and selection justify longer shipping times.
 Tariffs, customs, and returns remain friction points.
-Forecasts often assume gradual improvement in localized fulfillment networks and clearer landed-cost estimates at checkout — areas where AI can help estimate duties but cannot remove regulation.
+Forecasts often assume gradual improvement in localised fulfilment networks and clearer landed-cost estimates at checkout — areas where AI can help estimate duties but cannot remove regulation.

 AI as baseline, not magic